robinjoseph08/pokedextracker.com/SUPPORTERS.md

 # Supporters

 This will be where we add the names for all of the users who've donated any amount to supporting this project.
 We can't thank them enough for their contribution.
-If you want to be added to this list, you visit our [Patreon](https://www.patreon.com/pokedextracker).
-Let us know your username on and then we can add you here!
+If you want to be added to this list, donate via our [Patreon](https://www.patreon.com/pokedextracker).
+Afterwards, let us know your username and we can add you to this list!
 Thanks again!

 - [ITmaester](https://pokedextracker.com/u/ITmaester)
 - [Dark_Weavile](https://pokedextracker.com/u/Dark_Weavile)